 Additionally, there may be questions that ask about how you have worked with people from diverse backgrounds, which may relate to your personal identity.
 When answering this question, you can choose whether you would like to disclose or not disclose your identities.
 You can simply say, “I am comfortable dealing with people from diverse backgrounds and making people from backgrounds different from mine comfortable with me.”

-If the question makes you very uncomfortable, and/or you have tried the other tactics and they persist with asking the question, you can be firm and say “I’d prefer not to answer that question.”
+If the question makes you very uncomfortable and/or you have tried the other tactics and they persist with asking the question, you can be firm and say “I’d prefer not to answer that question.”
 As a reminder, if you are feeling unsafe in an interview, you have a right to excuse yourself and leave the interview.

 If you are asked an illegal interview question during an interview, you can report the incident to the HR department of the company/organization you interviewed with, you can make a formal complaint to the U.S. Equal Employment Opportunity Commission (EEOC), or reach out to the Career Development office.